storageos/storageos.github.io/_docs/install/kubernetes-csi/dynamic-provisioning.md

 - `pool`: The name of the StorageOS distributed capacity pool to provision the volume from; defaults to `default`.
 - `fsType`: The default filesystem type to request.
-Note that user-defined rules within StorageOS may override this value.
+Note that user-defined rules within StorageOS may be used to override this value.
 Defaults to `ext4`.

+Additionally, the following parameters can be set only if CSI credentials are
+enabled:

 - `csiProvisionerSecretName`: The name of the secret to use for obtaining the CSI provisioner credentials.
-This should be set only when CSI credentials is enabled.
-- `csiProvisionerSecretNamespace`: The namespace where the CSI provisioner credentials secret is located.
-This should be set only when CSI credentials is enabled.
+- `csiProvisionerSecretNamespace`: The namespace where the CSI provisioner credentials secret are located.
 - `csiControllerPublishSecretName`: The name of the secret to use for obtaining the CSI controller publish credentials.
-This should be set only when CSI credentials is enabled.
 - `csiControllerPublishSecretNamespace`: The namespace where the CSI controller publish credentials secret is located.
-This should be set only when CSI credentials is enabled.
 - `csiNodeStageSecretName`: The name of the secret to use for obtaining the CSI node stage credentials.
-This should be set only when CSI credentials is enabled.
 - `csiNodeStageSecretNamespace`: The namespace where the CSI node stage credentials secret is located.
-This should be set only when CSI credentials is enabled.
 - `csiNodePublishSecretName`: The name of the secret to use for obtaining the CSI node publish credentials.
-This should be set only when CSI credentials is enabled.
 - `csiNodePublishSecretNamespace`: The namespace where the CSI node publish credentials secret is located.
-This should be set only when CSI credentials is enabled.

 Create a `fast` storage class backed by StorageOS: